ethannicholas/panda-old/docs/codingConventions.md

     @param a a number
     @param b a number
-    @return the greater of the two parameters
+    @returns the greater of the two parameters
     ============================================================================
     function max(a:Int32, b:Int32):Int32 {
         if a > b